 If you are short on time, or limited in physical capacity, you may opt to shorten the times in each exercise until you are able or wanting to work with full times.
 The rule of thumb is to cut all exercises proportionally, rather than just shortening one exercise that’s difficult, for example.
 If you want to practice for a longer time, it is better to practice two individual kriyas back-to-back than to extend the times past the recommended amounts.

 Need a suggestion for your first kriya?
-Here are some great beginner-friendly options for you to get started:

 4. Deep Relaxation